Apply for loan on HIPL app available on Google PlayStore and App Store - Download Now

 Conclusion

 Experian and CIBIL are two of India's most popular credit bureaus.
 While both bureaus provide credit reports and scores, there are differences in how they calculate credit scores, collect information, and report credit scores to lenders.
+If you're comparing these bureaus, you might wonder what is the maximum cbiil score and how it impacts your loan eligibility.
 When choosing between Experian and CIBIL, it is essential to consider your individual needs and circumstances.

 1. What is Experian?